Chia-Network/chia-docs/docs/coin-set-model/security.md

 title: Security
 ---

-When writing Chialisp, security concerns should be at the front of your mind.
+When creating smart coins, security concerns should be at the front of your mind.
 The language is specifically designed to secure money on a network with _no centralized authority_ to enforce rules.
 The only thing standing in the way of attackers and potentially large sums of money is how you design smart coins.

 ## Signing the Solution {#signing}